-The Spinal Cord and Brain Injury Research Center at the University of Kentucky is accepting applications for the SCoBIRC African American Research Training Scholars Program (AARTS) from qualified African American undergraduate students for funded research training in neurotrauma.
+The Spinal Cord and Brain Injury Research Center (SCoBIRC) at the University of Kentucky established the SCoBIRC African American Research Training Scholars Program (AARTS) to provide qualified students funded research training in neurotrauma.
 Black faculty and students are heavily underrepresented in the field of neuroscience, and the AARTS program was established to enhance the pipeline.
-The anticipated award will be a $6000 summer stipend.
+The current award is a $6000 summer stipend.

 Image